BugBattle/ReactNative-SDK/README.md

 **Initialize BugBattle SDK**

-Import the BugBattle SDK by adding the following import inside your ```index.js```.
+Import the BugBattle SDK by adding the following import inside one of your root components.

 ```js
 import BugBattle from 'react-native-bugbattle-sdk';
 ```

-Initialize the BugBattle SDK by adding the following line within one of your components.
-The SDK should be initialized only once!
+In addition, you need to call the initialization function to initialize the Bugbattle SDK.
+Make sure that the initialization method gets called only once (i.e. by using ```useEffect```).

 ```js
 BugBattle.initialize('YOUR_API_KEY', BugBattle.SHAKE);